 Now we have the definitions out of the way, time to move on to what type of mulch or rock to use in your garden beds.

 Should you just use one or the other?

 In many scenarios, we often recommend it’s possible to use both.
-Rocks and fresh mulch benefit and compliment each other and you can enjoy the properties of both whilst lowering the overall maintenance of your yard.
+Rock mulch and fresh mulch benefit and complement each other, and you can enjoy the properties of both whilst lowering the overall maintenance of your yard.

 For instance, you could highlight some beds by using landscaping rock and building a retaining wall, while on others use just organic materials or use both together to create a contrast.

-Where you have areas that you don’t regularly plant annuals every year, that would be a place to use just rocks or gravel as mulch to reduce maintenance and make that fall/spring cleanup a lot easier!
+Where you have areas that you don’t regularly plant annuals every year, that would be a place to use just rock mulch or gravel as mulch to reduce maintenance and make that fall/spring cleanup a lot easier!

 In other places where you want to enrich the soil whilst making it easy to add new plants for bedding etc., you could use bark or wood chips, for instance, which will also still help lessen weed growth as well.